HOW TO FILL IN AN ET1 FORM

 C. Next state that the disclosure was in the public interest and explain why this is the case.
 Find out more about public interest here.

 D. Then detail the response you received to your protected disclosure.
-Did the organization follow their own whistleblowing or grievance policy?
-Did the organization follow the ACAS process for disciplinary action or dismissal?

 - List every example of negative treatment you received as a result of the protected disclosure.
 Again, you need to be specific.
 Include when and where the treatment happened, and who was responsible.
 You should also clearly detail what the treatment was for example don’t just say “X was consistently rude” you should explain exactly what X said that was rude.